-Hungary's Leader Pushes For 'Stop Soros' Laws Against NGOs That Help Migrants
+Hungary's Leader Proposes 'Stop Soros' Laws Against NGOs That Help Migrants

 They are both Hungarian.
 They are both powerful.
 And three decades ago, they both worked to topple communism in their homeland.